vruusmann/openscoring.io/_posts/2019-04-07-converting_sklearn_lightgbm_pipeline_pmml.md

 LightGBM uses a type system, where continuous and categorical features are represented using `double` and `integer` values, respectively.
 This is different from Scikit-Learn GBT algorithms, which do not use the notion of an operational type, and represent everything using `float` values.

-LightGBM has categorical feature detection capabilities, but since the output of a `DataFrameMapper` step is a 2-D Numpy array of `double` values, it does not fire correctly.
+LightGBM has categorical feature detection capabilities, but since the output of the `DataFrameMapper` step is a 2-D Numpy array of `double` values, it does not fire correctly.
 The solution is to supply the indices of categorical features manually, by specifying a `categorical_feature` fit parameter to the `LGBMClassifier.fit(X, y, **fit_params)` method.
 Since the LightGBM classifier is contained inside a pipeline object and the interaction is intermediated by the `Pipeline.fit(X, y, **fit_params)` method, then the name of this fit parameter needs to be prefixed with the name of the step (ie. `categorical_feature` becomes `classifier__categorical_feature`):